Religious Educators Week

 Senior Youth Group Free to Attend

-Dawn Jones and Rayla Mattson
+Dawn Jones and Jill Novenski

 Senior youth group offers a safe space for friendship, growth, and self exploration.
 We look forward to community building games like the Grocery Game, Wah, Silent Football, and Mafia.
 Deep discussions are facilitated with debate spectrum and fish bowl.
 Perennial favorites are decorating the campus with painter's tape, secret buddy gifting, ghost stories, music with Laurie and the Littles, and the jetty walk with a stop at the general store in Camp Ellis.
 The jetty walk is a chance to bond with Junior Youth, as is Bum Volleyball.
 Leadership opportunities arise in sand castle judging, leading improv night, planning and running Spirit Circle, planning the Banathalon, and planning and directing a talent show act.
 And doesn't everyone wonder what quotes Dawn will offer next?
 We celebrate the week by ending with a sparkle party and building a yarn web during our secret buddy reveal.
 And there's always room for new and different activities as the interests of the group shift over time.